dlt-hub/dlt_demos/README.md

 # Data Loading Demos

-This repository contains Jupyter notebooks that illustrate various methods for loading data into different destinations (e.g. Weaviate database) using the [dlt](https://github.com/dlt-hub/dlt) library.
+This repository contains Jupyter notebooks and projects that illustrate various methods for loading data into different destinations (e.g. Weaviate database) using the [dlt](https://github.com/dlt-hub/dlt) library.

 ## Repository Contents